-Issues will arise from time to time whether you are in University or SVP accommodation.
-It is important to deal with issues proactively and sooner rather than later.
+Issues will arise from time to time.
+It is important to deal with issues proactively sooner rather than later.
 If you cannot resolve the issue yourself (e.g. buying and laying traps) ask for help from your university and/or SVP.
 Possible issues include: